sp-muramutsa/stocks/README.md

 - **Stock Data**: Data is retrieved from Yahoo Finance using the `yfinance` library.
 - **Ticker Symbols**: Stock tickers are provided in the `company_tickers.json` file.

 ## Acknowledgments

 - [Yahoo Finance](https://finance.yahoo.com) for providing stock market data.
 - [Plotly](https://plotly.com) for the interactive charting library.
 - [Dash](https://dash.plotly.com) for creating the web application interface.
 - [Bootstrap](https://getbootstrap.com) for styling the app interface.
 ```

-This README provides a comprehensive overview of your project, detailing its features, structure, and setup instructions.
-Adjust the repository URL and contact information as needed.